Understanding Carbon Credits

 Location

-The EU Emissions Trading System (EU-ETS) is the largest cap-and-trade program covering over 40% of the EU’s GHG emissions (as of 2020).
-The cap is set at minus 20% by 2020 and minus 43% by 2030 below 2005 emissions.
+The EU Emissions Trading System (EU-ETS) is the largest cap-and-trade program covering about 45% of the EU’s GHG emissions (as of 2024).

 • The Regional Greenhouse Gas Initiative (RGGI) began in 2009.
 RGGI is the first mandatory GHG cap-and-trade system in the United States.
 It includes eleven Northeastern and Mid-Atlantic states.
 Each state establishes its own cap and trade program that sets limits on in-state CO2 emissions from electric power plants.
 These programs link to a multi-state allowance market.

-• The cap and trade program established by California’s Global Warming Solutions Act AB 32 started in 2013 (CA ETS).
+• The cap-and-trade program established by California’s Global Warming Solutions Act AB32 started in 2013 (CA ETS).
 It covers 85% of California’s GHG emissions, including the transportation sector.
 The California and Quebec cap-and-trade programs are linked.

 Cost and Management Burden

-Cost per tonne of CO2e (2019 data):
+Cost per tonne of CO2e (2024 data):

-• RGGI: US$5-6
+• RGGI: US$16-21

-• California: US$14-18
+• California: US$35-43

-• EU ETS: around €20-30
+• EU ETS: around €50-80

 Most RGGI member states allow non-capped voluntary buyers to purchase and cancel RGGI allowances.
-The purchase of CA or EU-ETS allowances is also possible.
+The purchase of CA, WA, or EU-ETS allowances is also possible.
 The purchase of such allowances to make a voluntary emission reduction claim would not require a major management burden, and ongoing-management costs would be minimal.
 Numerous environmental commodity brokers exist that can facilitate the purchasing and retirement of allowances.

 You can find updated allowance price information and more details on program price floors and other aspects of these and other cap-and-trade programs here.